Bloomfield and the Filleys in the Civil War (330 Park)

 Event Details

-In this program Rick will explain how he became interested in this story through his Great-grandfather’s Civil War letters and then how he came to Bloomfield to learn more about both great-grandparents as well as the Filley family.
-There was a great chain of good fortune and serendipity that helped him to uncover important facts in Bloomfield and beyond.
-He spoke with a volunteer at the Wintonbury Historical Society, and she helped him to talk with Fred Hesketh, then Bloomfield’s esteemed Town Historian.
-Moreover, Rick talked and corresponded at length with Caroline Filley Archer, author of Julia and Mr. Kwong: A story of Mutual Acceptance in the 19th Century
+Rick will speak about how he learned more about the Civil War through letters his great-grandparents exchanged while his great-grandmother remained working on the Filley Farm and his great-grandfather fought in the war.
+There was a chain of good fortune and serendipity that helped him to uncover important facts in Bloomfield and beyond.
+He spoke with a volunteer at the Wintonbury Historical Society and with Fred Hesketh, Bloomfield’s past Town Historian.
+Rick also corresponded at length with Caroline Filley Archer, author of Julia and Mr. Kwong: A story of Mutual Acceptance in the 19th Century.

 Notes